 Just around the corner from the hustle and bustle of Atlantic Station’s variety of clothing stores, BODIES The Exhibition lays bare the intricacies of the human body ready to be explored by the curious mind.

 My first date with Kevin was at Atlantic Station.
-So this year, for the 2nd anniversary of our first date, Kevin surprised me with a day doing the things we did on our first date (ice cream, shopping, Deadpool) and with something new: going to see bodies on display.
+So this year, for the 2nd anniversary of our first date, Kevin surprised me with a day doing the things we did on our first date (eating ice cream, going shopping, and watching Deadpool) and with something new: going to see bodies on display.

 Going to see the BODIES exhibit has been on our Atlanta to-do list for a long time, so it was good to finally go and check that item off our list.